shatners-bassoon/JOSS_test/README.md

 ## Running example tests

 A demonstration script (`tests/test_parameters_populate_fields.py`) is provided.
-It prompts users to select the experiment they wish to test, launches the GUI, automatically populates the chosen experiment input fields with parameters (using those stored in `tests/example_parameters.toml`), and simulates a "CHECK" button click.
+It prompts users to select the experiment they wish to test, launches the GUI, automatically populates the chosen experiment input fields with parameters (using those stored in `tests/example_parameters.toml`), and simulates a "CHECK" button click using PyQt5's `QtTest` framework.
 This verifies that the GUI and parameter parsing work as intended.
 The user may then connect a potentiostat, choose a save path, and start the experiments.
 > Note: After choosing a filepath, the `CHECK` button within the GUI experiment tab must be pressed again to ensure that a valid filepath was chosen.

 ### Option 1: Run after installing the package